-The Public Defender represents youth in juvenile justice hearings resulting from petitions filed by the District Attorney and related to WIC §602.
-Alternatively, a court-appointed or private attorney may be employed for this purpose in the place of a Public Defender attorney.
+The Public Defender represents youth in juvenile justice hearings resulting from WIC §602 petitions filed by the District Attorney.
+Alternatively, a court-appointed or private attorney may represent a juvenile in the place of a Public Defender attorney.

-The Juvenile Court is responsible for hearing facts, making findings and providing a disposition for petitions filed by the District Attorney related to WIC §602.
+The Juvenile Court is responsible for hearing facts, making findings, and providing a disposition for petitions filed by the District Attorney related to WIC §602.